Calvin087/solid/notes/02-env-setup.md

 ```

 This gives us a path from the HD all the way to the CWD, then we add on the additional folder children.

-## Custom Mocha Tests

-- it = Run a test and make 1 assertion
-- describe = Groups together 'it' functions
-- beforeEach = Execute some general setup code.

-It's really important to test contracts as they're working with real money.

 ## Web3 problems